anzwdev/al-code-outline/README.md

-# AL Code Outline/AZ AL Dev Tools for Visual Studio Code
+# AZ AL Dev Tools/AL Code Outline for Visual Studio Code

 This extension was originally named 'AL Code Outline' because it started as AL code outline panel from which it was possible to run different code generators on AL syntax nodes.
 Each new version has been adding new features, some of them were no longer related to the AL code outline panel.
 Current version of the extension is a collection of different al development tools and al outline panel is just one of them, so it seems that the name should be updated to reflect functionality changes.

 ## Features

-"AL Code Outline/AZ AL Dev Tools" extension is a collection of these tools designed to help with AL extension development:
+"AZ AL Dev Tools/AL Code Outline" extension is a collection of these tools designed to help with AL extension development:
 - Symbols browser
 - AL symbols outline panel
 - AL code generators